Interview with Taff Owen

 Description

-Aneurin ‘Taff’ Owen was born neat Dolgellau, near Penmaenpool in Wales, and joined the Royal Air Force at the age of 18 in 1942.
-Taff was a farmer’s son and as such was put into a reserved occupation, so some of the areas of the Royal Air Force were not open to him.
+Aneurin ‘Taff’ Owen was born neat Dolgellau, near Penmaenpool in Wales, and joined the Royal Air Force in 1942, aged 18.
+Taff was a farmer’s son and, as such, was put into a reserved occupation, so some of the areas of the Royal Air Force were not open to him.
 He became a wireless operator/air gunner after his training in 1942.
 He tells of his sighting of his first aircraft at the age of nine and of seeing a travelling flying circus, which fanned his love of flying.
-Whilst he was training, he flew in Dominie biplanes before progressing onto Proctors.
-He tells of flying in Ansons and going to 27 Operational Training Unit in RAF Lichfield flying in Wellington bombers before serving in a Heavy Conversion Unit at RAF Lindholme on Lancaster.
+Whilst he was training, he flew in Dominie bi-planes before progressing onto Proctors.
+He tells of flying in Ansons and going to 27 Operational Training Unit in RAF Lichfield flying in Wellington bombers, before serving in a Heavy Conversion Unit at RAF Lindholme on Lancasters.
 He then transferred to 153 Squadron based at RAF Scampton.
 His tells about his first trip which was an operation on the submarine pens in Kiel and he tells of his training for Operation Manna and the food drops into the fields in Holland.
 He also says that the image on Pathe News showing a Lancaster flying over St Paul’s on VE Day is the Lancaster he was in at the time.
 He tells of catching chicken pox and having to repeat his courses, his problems with a navigator who was colour blind, and the heavy losses experienced at the Operational Training Unit.
 After the war, in 1946, despite wanting to stay in the Air Force, he returned to farming, retiring when he was 65 years of age.

 Creator